Why is Easter never on the same Sunday? - NewsBreak

 “The moon is not regular,” Father Martin Schlag, a professor and chair of Catholic social thought at the University of St. Thomas in Minnesota, explains.
 “It doesn’t follow the solar calendar, but it has its own lunar calendar that varies every year.”

-If the first full moon fell on a Sunday, Easter Sunday would be pushed back a week, Mandelkow explains.Looking for a new job?
-These companies are piloting a 4-day workweek
+If the first full moon fell on a Sunday, Easter Sunday would be pushed back a week, Mandelkow explains.Hooked on Science: Pumped Up Peeps

 Because Easter is dependent on the vernal equinox, it can fall anywhere from March 22 to April 25.
 Having Easter on either of those days, though, is relatively rare, according to data from the U.S. Census Bureau .
 You’re more likely to see a year of Easter falling on March 31 or April 16, which have the greatest frequencies of claiming the holiday.